Local child advocates make case for domestic abuse education

 The prevalence of domestic abuse in Rock County was the subject of a recent report by Kendra Schiffman, data analyst for the Rock County Human Services Department, and Edgerton Police Chief Robert Kowalski.

-Morrow, a family advocate with the organization, deals with youth across the age spectrum.
-She visits school health and gym classes and after school programs.
-Morrow teaches teens and pre-teens about healthy relationships and bullying,
+Morrow, a family advocate with the organization, deals with children across the age spectrum.
+She visits school health and gym classes and after-school programs.
+Morrow teaches teens and preteens about healthy relationships and bullying,

 She says there is no specific curriculum in any Rock County schools that teaches domestic abuse awareness.

-Kelsey Hood-Christenson, director of Survivor Empowerment Services at Defy Domestic Abuse Beloit, said schools are one of the few places where children can be consistently and effectively taught about abuse in their home or by extended family.
+Hood-Christenson, director of survivor empowerment services at Defy Domestic Abuse Beloit, said schools are one of the few places where children can be consistently and effectively taught about abuse in their home or by extended family.

 "Children don't necessarily regularly encounter information on what is abuse or what is OK," she said.